kunalnagar/kunalnagar.in/_posts/2016-09-10-shared-modules-using-requirejs.md

 ---
 layout: post
-title:  "Shared Modules using RequireJS"
+title: 'Shared Modules using RequireJS'
 date: 2016-09-10
-description: "Learn how to create modules that can be shared across other modules using RequireJS"
+description: 'Learn how to create modules that can be shared across other modules using RequireJS'
-img: "/assets/img/foss/js.png"
+img: '/assets/img/foss/js.png'
 permalink: /blog/shared-modules-using-requirejs/
 ---